RustNSparks/sockudo-docs/guide/channels.md

 # Channels in Sockudo

 Channels are the fundamental way to group and filter messages in Sockudo, following the Pusher protocol.
 Clients subscribe to channels, and events are published to these channels.
-Sockudo supports three main types of channels with advanced features for scaling and management.
+Sockudo supports four main types of channels with advanced features for scaling and management.

 ## Channel Types